 He now runs his own business providing advice to clients including PwC, Barratt, Arcadis and Avonhurst on public policy and geopolitical trends.
 He is also a non-executive director of Clarion Housing Group, the largest housing association in the country, and a member of the Advisory Board of the Work Foundation.

-Chief of Staff: Gavin is uniquely placed to give an insight into this relatively recent role.
-For just over two years, it took up virtually every waking hour of his life and in that time he saw almost everything the Prime Minister saw – more than the Chancellor, Foreign Secretary or Home Secretary – and could attend whichever of the Primer Minister’s meetings he wanted to.
+Chief of Staff: Gavin is uniquely placed to give an insight into this recent role.
+For just over two years, it took up virtually every waking hour of his life and in that time he saw almost everything the Prime Minister saw – more than the Chancellor, Foreign Secretary or Home Secretary – and could attend whichever of the Prime Minister’s meetings he wanted to.
 He got to know the leaders of the Opposition parties and a number of world leaders on a first name basis.
 This talk will describe what Gavin’s role as Chief of Staff was like and the way the country is actually run from behind that famous black door.

 Housing: As Housing Minister, Gavin published the seminal White Paper Fixing Our Broken Housing Market.
-In this talk Gavin will examine why housing is so unaffordable in many parts of the UK what can be done about it; the likely implications of the COVID-19 pandemic for the housing market; and why housing policy – and the Housing Minister – change so often.
+In this talk Gavin will examine why housing is so unaffordable in many parts of the UK what can be done about it; the implications of the COVID-19 pandemic for the housing market; and why housing policy – and the Housing Minister – change so often.